 New entrants to the OBR Hall of Fame

 Each year we rank the top online/mobile innovations of all time (North America).
-There are a total of 48 achievements listed from 50 companies:
+A total of 48 achievements are listed from 50 companies:

 - 17 banks

 The class of 2012 included two new entrants:

 - City Bank of Texas's mobile on/off switch for debit cards (powered by Malauzai)